ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Important Concepts In Qt Quick - User Input.rst

 Detecting and reacting to clicks and presses according to the mouse cursor position is a fundamental concept in user-interface design.

-Qt Quick provides the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ visual object type which automatically receives mouse events (including clicks and wheel events) which allows developers to create custom user-interface objects to handle mouse input.
+Qt Quick provides the :ref:`MouseArea <sdk_qtquick_mousearea>` visual object type which automatically receives mouse events (including clicks and wheel events) which allows developers to create custom user-interface objects to handle mouse input.
 Please see the documentation about `mouse events in Qt
-Quick </sdk/apps/qml/QtQuick/qtquick-input-mouseevents/>`__ for more information on the topic.
+Quick </sdk/apps/qml/QtQuick/qtquick-input-mouseevents/>`_  for more information on the topic.

 .. rubric:: Keyboard Input and Keyboard Focus